O&P Rising

 O&P Rising is produced by Association Briefings.

-Wednesday Dec 17, 2025
+Dec 17, 2025

-Wednesday Dec 17, 2025
+Dec 17, 2025

 In this episode, guest host Dottie Anderson, CO, a prosthetic resident at the Minneapolis VA Medical Center, speaks with Megan Hodgson, MPO, CPO, clinical operations manager at Point Designs and a member of the Academy’s board of directors, for part four of the O&P Career Pathways series.
 Megan reflects on her transition from clinical practice to manufacturing and how working in both worlds shapes her approach to product innovation and clinical education.
 They explore the role of clinician feedback in driving meaningful product development, the value of cross-team collaboration, and Megan’s advice for early career professionals interested in pursuing opportunities in the manufacturing side of O&P.